 Keep clients and team safe Promote health and fitness

-- On location one-to-one personal training in client’s homes or gardens
+- One-to-one personal training in your home or garden

-- Group personal training for up to 5 clients in an outdoor location
+- Group personal training for up to 5 people in an outdoor location

 General guidelines for sessions